mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing-team-handbook/documentation-style-guide.md

 We use sentence case for section titles and headings.
 Each section should have a heading, and the heading should relate to the content of the section.
 A section heading is not required if you have only one section.

 A section title is usually called H2, H3, H4, etc. Section headings are usually not clickable, but instead have formatting like bold or italics.
 Section titles are denoted by `#` in Markdown, with the number of #s indicating what level of heading is being used (i.e., `##` for H2, `###`for H3 etc).
 In reStructuredText the heading rules are slightly more complicated in terms of formatting, as we use Sphinx to process our documentation.
-You can read more about this in the [using reStructuredText markup](using-restructuredtext-markup-rst) section.
+You can read more about this in the [using reStructuredText markup](/operations/research-and-development/product/technical-writing-team-handbook/using-restructured-text.md) guide.

 **Use sentence case for the section heading \(e.g. "This section is about types of headings"\) except where a word/phrase is a proper noun \(e.g. "Mattermost"\), the name of a country/region \(e.g. "The United States of America"\), and so on.**